namz182/ASCII_art_generator/README.md

 # ASCII Art Generator

-This is a Python-based ASCII Art Generator that uses the `pyfiglet` library to generate ASCII art from text.
+Python-based ASCII Art Generator that uses the `pyfiglet` library to generate ASCII art from text.
 You can choose different fonts, display ASCII art for specific text,
 ## Features
 - Generate ASCII art from any input text.
 - Choose from a variety of fonts.